 Step 1: Create an Emergency Plan

 - Have an emergency communications plan.
-Create a “phone call chain,” a plan in which you make an initial call to one person and they in turn call the next person, and so on.
+Create a group text or a phone call chain (a plan in which you make an initial call to one person, who then calls the next person, and so on).
 This will make sure that all relatives and friends know what is happening in the event of an emergency.

 - Keep contact information complete and up-to-date.
-Have the current home, work, and cell phone numbers of people you’ll need to contact in an emergency.
+Have the current numbers of people you’ll need to contact in an emergency.
 Make sure those people have your phone number, and the numbers of nearby friends or neighbors.
-Put an extra copy of these numbers in a travel wallet, purse, or suitcase.
+Put an extra copy of these in a travel wallet, purse, or suitcase.

-- Ddesignate a meeting place in case you have to evacuate your home.
+- Choose a meeting place in case of evacuation.
 Pick two meeting places—one near your home, the other outside the neighborhood—where you can wait and relatives can find you.
 Make sure everyone has the address and phone number of the meeting location.
 If you are caring for an older adult who lives in a facility, find out where he or she will be taken in case of evacuation.

 - Consider getting a medical ID bracelet.
 Consider ordering a medical ID bracelet or pendant for people with chronic health problems.
 Information on medical conditions, allergies, medications, and emergency contacts can be engraved on the surface.
 For very elderly or disabled adults, put the identification information, list of diagnoses, and medications in a traveler’s wallet that can be worn in an emergency.